ClintH/ixfx-demos/ml/pose/README.md

 # Models

-The TensorFlow.js pose detection library has three models: _MoveNet_, _BlazePose_ and _PoseNet_.
+The TensorFlow.js (that's the name of the product, not a Javascript file) pose detection library has three models: _MoveNet_, _BlazePose_ and _PoseNet_.
 For most cases, MoveNet is the model to choose, but read on for the differences.

 The model can be set through the `settings.model` property (in `source.js`).
 It can also be set [via URL parameters](#url-parameters).